ericrallen/old-school-front-end-challenge/README.md

 4. Once we know which group the user is in, we can calculate the time it will take for them to be seen
 5. The total elapsed time until they are done is that time to be seen plus the time an appointment takes

-I knew there was an algorithmic way to solve this, but that's more of a `Make it right.` or `Make it fast.` situation, so I started with a brute force solution:
+I knew there was most likley an algorithmic way to solve this, but that's more of a `Make it right.` or `Make it fast.` situation, so I started with a brute force solution:

 ```ts
 export const APPOINTMENT_LENGTH = 30;